 - Your own website.
 One of the most popular ways of selling where there are no rules or fees is to sell on your own site.
 If you want a blog platform, I recommend using WordPress.
 (Not wordpress.com, but a WordPress that you install on your own domain, from wordpress.org.)
-There are several free store front plugins to choose from, like WP eCommerce or WooCommerce.
-A non blog site could use the free ZenCart or AgoraCart.
+There are several free storefront plugins to choose from, like WP eCommerce or WooCommerce.
+(I use WooCommerce on this very blog.)
+A non-blog site could use the free ZenCart or AgoraCart.
 These take some technical work on your part.
 You won’t need a lot of coding, but you should be comfortable with the back end of your site.
 If you’re not comfortable setting up your own site, you can use a service like StudioPress.
 I’ve heard wonderful things about their Genesis platform and their service.

 Another option if you already have a blog is a paid venue like, Big Cartel.
 They provide a storefront that is on your domain.
 They have a free plan for up to 5 items.
 Other plans start at $9.99 a month.
 There is no extra fee associated with them.With all of these, you’ll need to work at promotion.
 There’s no third party to promote for you.
 It’s your responsibility to get your items to show up early in Google or otherwise in front of buying eyes.